DON’T MISS

 Image credit: erremmo / Shutterstock.com

 In the Rhineland, the “fifth season” opens with a bang as revellers, also known as Jecke, in their silliest costumes flood into the streets for a day of drinking and dancing.
-Costumes reflect the year’s chosen theme but are not obliged to; anything from M&Ms to Eminem to Merkel will be a crowd-pleaser and political commentary is in the spirit of Karnival.
+Costumes reflect the year’s chosen theme but are not obliged to; anything from M&Ms to Eminem to Merkel will be a crowd-pleaser and political commentary is in the spirit of Karneval.

 In Düsseldorf, the day begins with “awaking the Hoppeditz” (Hoppeditz erwachen), an event reminiscent of the Groundhog Day tradition linked to the Pennsylvania Dutch, which sees the carnival mascot Hoppeditz awoken the get the party started.

 On Rosenmontag in the Rhineland, Jecke flood back into the streets to watch parades and spot the most riotous carnival floats, which traditionally satirise the political happenings of the year gone by.
-The Hoppeditz is burned the following day on Violet Tuesday (Veilchendienstag), the night before Karnival season ends on Ash Wednesday.
+The Hoppeditz is burned the following day on Violet Tuesday (Veilchendienstag), the night before Karneval season ends on Ash Wednesday.

 karnival-float-germany-politics.png